 An Ordnance Survey map for the location is available at this web site.

+There is no hint for this cache because it was muggled twice in a short time.
 When you replace the cache, please ensure it is not visible to the casual observer (especially from behind the location).
+Do not add hints in your log because I will have to delete it.

 There is an excellent, huge, childrens' playground just round the corner at N51°23.138' W02°22.565' - and its free!
 Our kids have tried it and loved it.